Parliament and Government

 The Prime Minister

 Formally designated by the Lieutenant-Governor, the Prime Minister is in fact chosen by the electorate when it elects a majority of Members from the same party.
-The Premier, in turn, selects the Members who will form the Cabinet (Executive Council), and holds power for as long as he or she retains the confidence of a majority of Members.
+The Premier, in turn, selects the Members who will form the Cabinet (Executive Council), and holds power for as long as he retains the confidence of a majority of Members.
 Convention also requires each minister to support the decisions made by the Cabinet, or resign, in keeping with the principle of ministerial responsibility.

 (Source : National Assembly of Québec Website)